About us

 • Health First wins prestigious ADC Awards!

-🏅We won GOLD and Best of Discilpine!
+🏅We won GOLD and Best of Discipline!

 We’re beyond proud to share that 𝘏𝘦𝘢𝘭𝘵𝘩 𝘍𝘪𝘳𝘴𝘵 at the Stapferhaus has been awarded Gold in the Exhibition Design category, and was named Best of Discipline in the Architecture / Interior / Environmental Design category at the ADC Awards by The One Club for Creativity.